-NES will take the lead in the commissioning of the Digital Library service for NHS Scotland.
-The essential aim of this service is to provide a high quality national digital library service that meets the needs of health and social care staff across Scotland for practice, education and research.
+NES continues to take the lead in the commissioning, development and continuous improvement of the Digital Library service for NHS Scotland.
+The essential aim of this service is to maintain a high quality national digital library service that meets the needs of health and social care staff across Scotland for practice, education and research.